OpenHack/openhack.github.com/eindhoven/index.markdown

 **Please join us!** We hack on open source and cool new technology.
 For more info see [http://www.MADspace.nl]( http://www.MADspace.nl )

+We love to hack with the newest tools like [http://getbootstrap.com/](http://getbootstrap.com/), [https://www.docker.io/](https://www.docker.io/)

 ### Info

 **Address:** Don Boscostraat 4, 5611 KW Eindhoven ( Near the station )